grpc/proposal/A3-channel-tracing.md

 All of these events must be traced:
 - Channel creation and deletion
 - Subchannel creation and deletion
+- Address resolution resulting from service config change
-- Address resolution
+- Address resolution that causes number of backends to go from zero to non-zero
+- Channel connectivity state changes
-- Connectivity state changes
+- Subchannel connectivity state changes

 Language specific implementations may add any additional trace that is deemed useful, as long as the trace is not expected to happen at a per-RPC frequency.